xceejay/docs.easyjitsi.com/docs/installingdep.md

 title: Installing Necessary Dependencies
 ---

-**NB:We need a separate server with the FQDN recorder.easyjitsi.com in order to record conferences**

 In order to record Jitsi Video Conferences, we do the following:

 Install Extra Linux Kernel Modules That Jibri Dependencies On